mhjohans/user-api/README.md

 **NOTE:** The application requires a running MongoDB instance at localhost:27017.

-### Running the application with Docker
-To run the application with Docker, it is recommended to use the Dockerfile located in the root of the project.

 ### Running a local MongoDB instance with Docker
 To run a local MongoDB instance with Docker, the following commands can be used:
 ```bash